 Some individuals operate more than one online account, and one of their greatest fears is forgetting the login details to any of them.
 The obvious solution, in this case, is using the same password for all your online accounts, which means that recalling such details will not be a challenge.
 The problem is that when you suffer an attack, hackers will gain access to the information in every online account you own as a result of replicating your password for multiple accounts.

+NIST recommends protecting your most important accounts, like banking and primary email, by giving each a unique passphrase.
+A password manager can help.
 Creating a unique password for separate accounts is a security measure you should not overlook if you have several online accounts.
 Since recalling passwords for multiple accounts is a constant headache for most users, creating an idea list for strong passwords is advisable, but always remember to keep it safe.
+Do not rely on passwords alone to protect anything your value.
+Turn on multi-factor authentication wherever possible.

 Consider Complex and Lengthy Passwords